 This room is available for 24 hour use by parents.
-This is shared between the Koala ward and Rosella ward.
+This is shared between the Koala Ward and Rosella Ward.
 It includes a lounge, dining area, kitchenette and balcony.
 Toilet facilities, including baby change room are adjacent to the parent’s retreat.
 It is expected that parents keep this area clean and tidy.

-This room is available on a 24 hour basis for mother's to express breast milk, or you may prefer to express in your baby’s room with portable expressing units available.
+The expressing room outside the parents lounge is available on a 24 hour basis for mother's to express breast milk, or you may prefer to express in your baby’s room with portable expressing units available.
+These can be located in the formula room on the Koala ward.
 Expressed breast milk that is in excess of your

 Cardiac rounds occur from approximately 8.30am - 9.30am.
 Parents may remain at patient's bedside however this is not the case in the Intensive care unit.

 Royal Children’s Hospital operates under a Food Safety policy and takes all reasonable precautions to fulfill our “due diligence” responsibilities to provide safe food to our children and breast feeding mothers.
 The Royal Children’s Hospital food business is classified as a

 Breakfast: 7.30am *Lunch: 11.30am *Dinner: 4.30pm

 – The Royal Children’s Hospital recommends children admitted to hospital do not consume meals brought from home of outside suppliers (take away) during their stay.
 Please only eat cold foods/snacks and drinks in your child’s room, and please do not eat in your room if your child is fasting.

 The care of your child is managed by a team of healthcare professionals who will keep you up-to-date on your child progress.
-Some of the staff that you will encounter will be
+Some of the staff that you will encounter will be:

 Medical Director and Nurse Unit Manager who have overall responsibly for the

 Nursing staff are the primary care givers to your child.
 Any questions you have regarding your child's care should be directed to the nurse looking after your child.

-The Nurse Unit Manager is available to discuss any issues you may have Monday to Friday.
+Nurse Unit Manager is available to discuss any issues you may have Monday to Friday.

-Associate Nurse Unit Managers (ANUM) who provides nursing clinical leadership and is in-charge of the shift.
+Nurse Unit Managers (ANUM) who provides nursing clinical leadership and is in-charge of the shift.

 Coordinators help coordinate the care of long term patients or patients who have complex care needs that are staying within the Koala ward.

-Clinical Support Nurse: are senior nurses that assist with the development and education of nursing staff on the ward.
+Support Nurse: are senior nurses that assist with the development and education of nursing staff on the ward.

-Ward Clerks and Patient Services Assistants (PSA) who assist in running Koala ward.
+Clerks and Patient Services Assistants (PSA) who assist in running Koala ward.

 The physiotherapist plays an important role in your child's recovery, particularly in the postoperative period.
 They are generally more involved in cardiac patient care and often meet with and assess your child prior to surgery.

-Dieticians: A dietician is available to discuss your child's feeding plan and dietary requirements.
+A dietician is available to discuss your child's feeding plan and dietary requirements.

-Volunteers: Several volunteers work on Koala to provide additional help with patient care.
+Several volunteers work on Koala to provide additional help with patient care.
 For example, they assist the play therapists and help to comfort babies.